licarijd/data-structures-and-algorithms/Searching, BFS and DFS/Graph and Tree Traversals/Breadth-First Search and Depth-First Search/readme.txt

 BFS is very good for finding the shortest path between a starting point and any ohter reachable node.
-This is because we always start with the root node, and then search the cloest node first, before moving further and further.
-This will become apparent in an upcoming section about graph traversal.
+This is because we always start with the root node, and then search the closest nodes first, before moving further and further.

 The downside of BFS is that it requires more memory than DFS.
+This is because once we get to the end of a level, we need to go back to the beginning of the level, and visit each node's children.
+So, a record of each node's children needs to be kept.

 As a general rule of thumb - if you have additional information on the location of the target node, and you know that the node is likely in an